Sweat Glands in Overdrive? 4 Ways You Can Curb Excessive Sweating

 The exact cause of hyperhidrosis is unknown.
 Based on the paper “Hyperhidrosis—Causes and Treatment of Enhanced Sweating” published in Deutsches Ärzteblatt International, heredity may be a factor.
 Statistics in the American Academy of Dermatology show that excessive sweating occurs in 6 percent of the Asian population.
 In 40 percent of patients, other family members suffer from the same condition.

-While a bit of sweat isn’t an issue, a lot can be inconvenient and debilitating.
+While a bit of sweat isn’t an issue, profuse perspiration can be inconvenient and debilitating.
 According to the Deutsches Ärzteblatt study, it could even trigger psychosocial trauma.
 Cedars Sinai also reports that active palmar and plantar sweat glands could lead to accidents, such as the steering wheel slipping through your hand or you sliding on the floor.

-Moreover, while sweat itself isn’t dangerous, it can attract bacteria that cause body odor.
+Moreover, while sweat itself isn’t dangerous, it can attract bacteria that cause .
 It can also clog pores, which could lead to heat rash or other skin concerns.

 Don’t sweat it, though!
-Excessive sweating can be a pain, but you can manage it well with a few simple tricks.
+Excessive sweating can be a pain, but once you find out the causes behind your profuse sweating, you can manage it well with a few simple tricks.